SteelCompendium/data-gen/Ancestries/Dwarf.md

 -   **Light:** Your skin sheds light for 10 squares.
 You can turn this on and off as a maneuver.
 -   **Voice:** As a maneuver, you can communicate telepathically with another willing creature you have met before whose name you name, who can speak and understand a language you know, and is within 1 mile of you.
 You and the creature can respond to one another as if having a normal conversation.
 You can change the person you communicate with by changing the rune.

-# SPARK OFF YOUR SKIN
+# Spark Off Your Skin

 Your stone skin affords you potent protection.
 Your Stamina increases by 6 at 1st level, then increases by an additional 1 each time you gain a new level